madrilene/eleventy-excellent/src/docs/favicons.md

 export const pathToSvgLogo = 'src/assets/svg/misc/logo.svg'; // used for favicon generation
 ```

 Regardless of whether you generate the icons automatically or create them manually, it is best to keep the names so as not to break any reference to them.
+You can also use raster images instead of SVG.